Big brown bat: Taxonomy and etymology

 The big brown bat was described in 1796 by French naturalist Palisot de Beauvois.
-Palisot described the species based on specimens in the museum of Charles Willson Peale, an American naturalist, giving it the name Vespertila fuscus.
+Palisot described the species based on specimens in the Philadelphia Museum of Charles Willson Peale, an American naturalist, giving it the name Vespertila fuscus.
 The genus name, Eptesicus, is likely derived from the Greek words ptetikos ("able to fly") or petomai ("house flier"), and the species name "fuscus" is Latin in origin, meaning "brown".
 The big brown bat is the type species for the genus Eptesicus, which was established in 1820 by French-American naturalist Constantine Samuel Rafinesque.
 Though Rafinesque designated the type species as Eptesicus melanops, this was later determined to be a synonym of Eptesicus fuscus.
 The first use of the current name combination Eptesicus fuscus was in 1900 by Hungarian zoologist Lajos Méhelÿ.
 Recognized subspecies number eleven or twelve:

 E. f. lynni has sometimes been considered a full species, though was listed as a subspecies by the American Society of Mammalogists and the Integrated Taxonomic Information System (ITIS) as of 2019.
 In the US state of Colorado where two subspecies were hypothesized to overlap (E. f. fuscus and E. f. pallidus), morphological features did not agree with genetic lineages, and thus were not reliable in distinguishing the two subspecies.
 Individuals with eastern and western US genetic lineages co-occurred in the same colonies, however.

 As the genus Eptesicus is fairly speciose, it is further divided into morphologically similar "species-groups".
 The big brown bat belongs to the serotinus group, which is defined by having a large, elongate skull, flat braincase, and a long snout.
 In a study of the evolutionary relationships of some Eptesicus species, the big brown bat was most closely related to the two other species from the Americas: the Argentine brown bat and the diminutive serotine.
 The serotinus group also includes: